szemod/DockerMonitor/README.md

    - During the installation wizard, you will be prompted for:
      - **Service Name:** Enter a name for the Windows service (default is `DockerMonitor`).
      - **Docker Monitor Port:** Specify the port for the web dashboard (default is `5434`).
-     - **SSH Details:** Provide the SSH host IP, username, and password for connecting to the Docker host.

 3. **Installation Process:**
-   - The installer copies the application files (`web_ctop_original.py`, `templates/index.html` and `templates/login.html`) to the selected directory.
+   - The installer copies the application files to the selected directory.
    - It creates a Python virtual environment and automatically installs the required packages (`Flask` and `Paramiko`).
    - Ensures the Python file is properly encoded (UTF-8) for execution.
    - Configuration settings are modified based on the provided inputs, and the application is registered as a Windows service using `nssm.exe`.

-### Accessing the Dashboard

-- After installation, the service will start automatically.
-Open your web browser and navigate to `http://localhost:PORT`, replacing `PORT` with the port number you specified during installation.
+4. **SSH Setup:**
+   - DockerMonitor will be available at [http://localhost:5434/](http://localhost:5434/).
+   - On the first launch, you will be directed to the SSH setup page.
+   - Multiple hosts can be added, which can easily be selected later in the login window.

+5. **Configure SSH Settings:**
+   - The last used Docker/SSH host is selected by default, but you can change it by selecting a different host on the login page.
+   - The setup page will prompt you for your SSH Host, SSH Username, and SSH Password.
+   - Save the settings to configure the connection to your Docker host.
+   - After a successful setup, you will be redirected to the login page.

+6. **Login to the Dashboard:**
+   - Use the SSH Username and SSH Password provided during setup to log in.
+   - Once authenticated, you can access real-time Docker container statistics via the web dashboard.
+   - On the Login page, you can change the SSH Host, SSH Username, and SSH Password at any time, and you can connect to any HOST of your choice.

-### Repository Structure
+## Repository Structure

-- `web_ctop_original.py`: The main Python script that retrieves Docker container statistics and serves the web dashboard.
+- **web_ctop_original.py**: Main Python script that retrieves Docker container statistics and serves the web dashboard.
+- **config_original.py**: Configuration file where SSH credentials and port settings are stored.
-- `templates/index.html`: The HTML template for the web interface, styled for a minimal and responsive design.
+- **templates/index.html**: HTML template for the desktop interface.
-- `templates/login.html`: The HTML template for the login window, styled for a minimal and responsive design.
+- **templates/login.html**: HTML template for the login page.
-- `installer.iss`: The Inno Setup script used to generate the Windows installer, configuring service name, installation directory, SSH settings, and port.
-- `nssm.exe`: The executable used to manage the Windows service.
+- **templates/setup.html**: HTML template for the SSH setup page.
+- **templates/mobile.html**: HTML template for the mobile interface.
+- **templates/service-worker.js**: Java script part for PWA.
+- **templates/manifest.json**: Jason file for PWA.
+- **templates/favicon.icon**: Icon file
+- **templates/favicon.png**: Icon file

+## Customization

+### SSH Configuration

+The default SSH credentials are stored in `config.py` and can be updated via the setup page.

-### Customization
+### Port Setting

-- **SSH Configuration:** Default SSH credentials in `web_ctop.py` are overridden during installation with your provided values.
-- **Port Setting:** Configurable via the installer.
+The application listens on port 5434 by default; modify the `PORT` variable in `config.py` to change this.

 ## License

-- MIT License
+This project is licensed under the MIT License.

 ## Acknowledgements

-- **Flask:** Used as the web framework for building the dashboard.
+- **Flask**: Web framework for building the dashboard.
-- **Paramiko:** Enables SSH connectivity to the Docker host.
+- **Paramiko**: Provides SSH connectivity to the Docker host.
+- **Gunicorn**: Production-ready WSGI server used for deployment.
-- **NSSM:** Used for managing the Docker Monitor service on Windows.
+- **CHART.JS**: Used for real-time charting of container statistics.
+- **Docker**: Containerization platform that powers this solution.
 - Inspired by the functionality of ctop for real-time Docker monitoring.

-## Planned future developments and features.
+## Future Developments

-- Encrypted password management,
+- Encrypted password management for enhanced security.
+- Enhanced logging and alerting features.